Information for Academic Units

 - Separation of mentoring and evaluation functions

-- Recognition of mentoring in annual reviews
+- Addressing mentoring excellence, at minimum, in annual reviews

-- Flexibility in committee composition
+- Flexibility in committee composition to meet evolving faculty needs across career stages

 Guidance is available through the following report on equity-minded faculty workloads.

-Department example
+Unit example

 The Department of Plant, Soil and Microbial Sciences provides a model for mentoring committee structure and practices.
 Their bylaws for academic governance outline the purpose, composition and responsibilities of mentoring committees, including annual meetings, reporting and support for promotion.